 Last up in our video streaming solutions comparison is DaCast.

-DaCast is an online video streaming service that compares favorably to both Vimeo and YouTube.
+DaCast offers video hosting and live streaming solutions that compares favorably to both Vimeo and YouTube.
 Compared to Vimeo, DaCast offers comparable functionality at a much better price.
 And compared to YouTube, DaCast offers a range of professional features and 24/7 tech support.

 DaCast’s live streaming plans start at $19 a month with the Starter Plan.
 This plan, while still feature-rich, is an affordable option not offered by most of the streaming platforms considered here.

-Making a choice from several live streaming services can be challenging, in part due to the sheer variety of competitors and features.
-That’s why, in this video streaming solutions comparison, we introduce the OVP “jobs” concept at the outset.
+Making a choice from several live streaming solutions can be challenging, in part due to the sheer variety of competitors and features.
+That’s why, in this comparison, we introduce the OVP “jobs” concept at the outset.
 This framing should help you to reach your decision more easily than going feature-by-feature down the list.

-Of course, each platform discussed above has more pros and cons than we can cover in one article.
+Of course, each video streaming platform discussed above has more pros and cons than we can cover in one article.
 Therefore, we recommend you check out the websites for these services for yourself.
 We also recommend taking advantage of free trials whenever possible.
+You can start today with DaCast’s 30-day free trial (no credit card required).

 Do you have questions or comments about this video streaming services comparison?
 Let us know in the comment section.
 We love hearing from our readers and welcome your feedback.
 And we will get back to you.
 For regular tips on live streaming and exclusive offers, we also invite you to join our LinkedIn group.